You find yourself unemployed.

 List Your Availability as Your Current Employment

-The consideration with this approach is the LinkedIn programing and algorithms look at position titles and position descriptions for matching keywords.
+The consideration with this approach is the LinkedIn programming and algorithms look at position titles and position descriptions for matching keywords.

 So simply putting “Open to Opportunities” as your title does not take advantage of the programming.